A day in the life of a high school student doesn’t normally include suturing, intubation, or neck immobilization training.

 “Some of them caught on super fast, which was good to see,” she said.
 “It was fun.”

-While she said she did not have a similar opportunity in high school, she said it would have been great to have seen all her options before she graduated.
+While she did not have a similar opportunity in high school, she said it would have been great to have seen all her options before she graduated.

 “If I had th[is] opportunity, I might have thought about being a physician a little bit sooner,” she said.